huscse/Spam-Mail-Prediction/README.md

 2. **Data Preprocessing**

    - Cleaning the text (removing stop words, punctuation, and numbers).
-   - Converting text into numerical form using techniques like TF-IDF or CountVectorizer.
+   - Converting text into numerical form using techniques like TF-IDF.
-   - Handling missing values (if any).
+   - Handling missing values.

 3. **Train-Test Split**
    Split the processed dataset into **training** and **testing** subsets to evaluate model performance.